 a.
-On 2 May, at a staff briefing, the Commanding General, MG Rosson, stated that the primary mission of civic action/civil affairs was to improve security.
+On 2 May at a staff briefing, the Commanding General, MG Rosson, stated that the primary mission of civic action/civil affairs was to improve security.
 He stated that every opportunity must be taken to exploit security in the wake of combat operations.
 Medical (MEDCAP II), construction, and agricultural programs and projects, refugee care and housing activities, are designed to increase hamlet/village security and enhance the influence of the GVN.

 b.
 During the period 5-10 May 1967, three meetings were conducted at Task Force Headquarters to coordinate the movement of sugar mill equipment from BIEN HOA, 12 miles north of SAIGON, to QUANG NGAI City.
-The meetings were attended by G4 representatives from III MAF and Task Force X-RAY, G5 and Provost Marshal representatives from Task Force OREGON and Task Force X-RAY.
-The equipment was to be moved by barge from the SAIGON area to the USN docking facility at CHU LAI and transported by commercial truck from the CHU LAI area to QUANG NGAI City.
 The operation is operating well, approximately 12 barge loads have been moved.
 It is expected the operation will be completed in early September.

 c.
 QUANG TIN Province Joint Coordinating Council Meetings were held in May and June.
 BG Frank H. Linnell attended these meetings as the Task Force senior representative.
-G5/S5 representatives of the Task Force and the 196th Light Infantry Brigade and the province M.CV and OCO senior advisors attended.
+G5/S5 representative of the Task Force and the 196th Light Infantry Brigade and the province MACV and OCO senior advisors attended.
 The meetings were conducted by the Province Chief, LTC Tho.
 Principal results of the meeting were:

-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65) (U)
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)

-(1) Movement of AN TAN Hamlet residents and business establishments to permit the 9th Engineer Battalion (USMC) to widen and upgrade National Route 1 in the CHU L.I area.
+(1) Movement of AN TAN Hamlet residents and business establishments to permit the 9th Engineer Battalion (USMC) to widen and upgrade National Route 1 in the CHU LAI area.

-(2) Establishment of a provincial GVN curfew of 2000-0500 hours, except in T.M KY City (not in Task Force T.O.R) and AN TAN, where the curfew is 2200-0500 hours.
+(2) Establishment of a provincial GVN curfew of 2000-0500 hours, except in TAM KY City (not in Task Force TAOR) and AN TAN, where the curfew is 2200-0500 hours.